Tpnettles/good-readme-generator-9/README.md

   ## Description

-  This is an application that provides users with needed information to completely understand the application and the functionality of it.

   ## Instructions

-  Invoke application by running node index in the terminal * fill out answers to prompted questions.

   ## Demonstrations/Examples

-  We are doing that part here.
+  Here is the link to the walkthrough video of this application [httpsdrive.google.comfiled1S6xbmC4PCnHtUQxh2MmfrcSQieXaJ17mview].

   ## Requirements_of_contributions

-  None

   ## Testing

-  None

   ## Links

-  Here is my e-mail address [nettles.code@gmail.com].
+  Here is my e-mail address [].
-  Here is the link to my GitHub page [https://github.com/tpnettles].
+  Here is the link to my GitHub page [https://github.com/].

   ## License